 Well, that makes me feel good.

-He's by the way, he's no spring chicken.
+By the way, he's no spring chicken.

-He's 78 years old, and he looks all of 78 years old.
+He's 78 years old and he looks all of 78 years old.

 Looks tired already.